Grigoryanlab/ms-peptide-kd/README.md

 # ms-peptide-kd
-Code analyzing MS data on peptide/domain parallel equilibrium dialysis experiments
+Code and data for analyzing results from PEDAL (Parallel Equilibrium Dialysis for Affinity Learning) experiments by Zhao and Grigoryan, et al.